Cast and Crew

 Denny Rae

-Writer
+Writer / Producer

 Denny Rae has immersed herself in the arts since the tender age of four.
 Growing up with a father who is a trained, award-winning actor turned writer and director, it's no surprise that Denny chose to follow in his footsteps.
 She has worked on numerous sets, gaining recognition for her remarkable performance in "House of Queens," for which she received a nomination as Best Lead Actress at the London International Film Festival.